Designations Congruent with Things: Chapter 22

 Hermann studies the shifting outline of the bay outside the driver’s side window.

-Whatever is playing on the radio fades into silence before the unmistakable opening of Syncope fills the darkness of the car.
+The song on the radio fades into silence.
+And then…the unmistakable opening of Syncope fills the darkness of the car.

 Hermann glances at Newton.

-Newton gaze snaps to the car’s dashboard with a unique and entirely characteristic blend of skepticism, horror, and total fascination that he generally reserves for films featuring monsters, interesting kaiju variants, and laboratory accidents involving his own person.
+Newton’s gaze snaps to the car’s dashboard with a unique and entirely characteristic blend of skepticism, horror, and fascination that he generally reserves for films featuring monsters, interesting kaiju variants, and laboratory accidents involving his own person.

 “No,” Newton says.